NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 nodemailer

-All the above use Node js and can be installed by runing node install command in the command prompt.
+All the above use Node js and can be installed by running node install command in the command prompt.

 ## *How it functions*